Embryo Transfer, Oocyte Collection, and ICSI Services

 Oocyte Recovery for Intracytoplasmic Sperm Injection (ICSI)

-For mares that are not suited for embryo transfer, oocyte recovery for performance of ICSI is another option that can produce embryos for transfer.
+For mares that are not suited for embryo transfer, oocyte recovery and subsequent intracytoplasmic sperm injection (ICSI) is another option that can produce embryos for transfer.

 Oocyte aspiration and ICSI can be used for mares with chronic uterine infections, cervical problems, oviductal problems, and other issues that prevent them from conceiving or carrying a pregnancy.